mido3ds/classy/README.md

             child classes to build after this (wil be on the same directory). all virtual methods will be overriden

-  .Member Type:

-    methods or attributes (variables).

-      -m --method:
-            class method to add (default to private).

-      -a --atr:
-            attributes to add (default to private).

   .Access Modifiers:

     add this symbol to member type to specify its accessibility.